datopian/flowershow/site/content/docs/index.md

 </div>

 Currently there is only one starter template - default template[^2].
 The fastest way to use it to bootstrap your website is:
 [^2]: We plan to develop a few different starter templates, so that you can pick the one that suits your needs and style most.
-See our [[docs/index]] to learn more.
+See our [[roadmap]] to learn more.

 ```bash
 npx create-next-app@latest -e https://github.com/flowershow/flowershow/tree/main/templates/default